keyvchan/virt_context.nvim/README.md

 # virt_context.nvim

-Showing treesitter context using virtual lines.
+Display treesitter context by using virtual text.

-Warning: Don't use it right now, current state is super annoying.
+End of line is working, top is not.